Growing Into Responsibility

 It clarifies priorities.

-It reshapes how you move through the world.
+It reshapes the way you move through the world.

 Not because you became perfect.